yumehiko/claude-code-adjustment/rules/commands/do.md

 - Execute only this single task

 ### 2. Execute The Task
+- First, read the design.md file from the same directory to understand the technical context and design decisions
-Follow the implementation approach specified in the task description.
+- Follow the implementation approach specified in the task description

 ### 3. Test Execution Guidelines
 When running tests as part of task execution: